-Watershed Characterizations
+Watershed Characterization

-The project team considered two recently completed landscape-scale ecological analyses in the course of this study.
-Watershed characterizations integrate data sources to describe and relate ecological processes at a basin and watershed scale, rather than at a site scale.
+The project team considered the results of the Washington Department of Ecology's Puget Sound Watershed Characterization Project (Stanley et al., 2010) in the course of this study.
+Watershed characterizations are landscape-scale analyses that integrate data sources to describe and relate ecological processes at a basin and watershed scale, rather than at a site scale.
 These analyses can provide an early filter to help identify priority areas for protection, restoration, and development.

-The Washington Department of Ecology's Puget Sound Watershed Characterization Project (2010) includes assessments for water flow processes (delivery, surface storage, recharge, and discharge), water quality (sediment, nutrients, pathogens, metals), and fish and wildlife habitat (terrestrial, freshwater, marine shorelines).
-In its regional analysis, the project assessed the McLane Creek basin as part of the greater Deschutes watershed (WRIA 13), and identified it as a high priority area for protection because of its importance for delivery and discharge of water and relatively low level of degradation.
-The basin also is identified as a high priority area for the protection of sediment sources.
-In its assessment of freshwater lotic habitats, the McLane Creek basin is identified as a very high value habitat area, due to its use by multiple salmonid species and high functioning habitat in both upstream and downstream areas.
+The Puget Sound Characterization includes assessments for water flow processes (delivery, surface storage, recharge, and discharge), water quality (sediment, nutrients, pathogens, metals), and fish and wildlife habitat (terrestrial, freshwater, marine shorelines).
+In its regional analysis, the project assessed the Black Lake basin as part of the greater Deschutes watershed (WRIA 13), although Black Lake has traditionally been included in the Upper Chehalis watershed (WRIA 23).
+The basin was not included in the habitat assessment.
+The west side of Black Lake basin was identified as a priority area for a mix of conservation and restoration, particularly for protection of surface storage and delivery of water.
+The east side of Black Lake basin, which includes areas within the city of Tumwater was identified as a high priority area for restoration of surface storage as well as important areas for recharge of groundwater, due to the loss of historic wetlands and increase in impervious surfaces.
+In its water quality evaluation, Black Lake basin was identified as having high potential for exporting phosphorus, sediment, and pathogens into surface water if source areas in the upland is disturbed.
+Suggested management actions include: